contentful/live-preview/examples/gatsby/README.md

-🚧 **Gatsby support is currently under development.
-Inspector mode is already supported, but some fields with live updates might not be working correctly**
+🚧 ** Please be aware that Gatsby support is currently limited.
+While Inspector Mode is operational, there is a known issue with live updates not functioning as expected.**

 # Gatsby Contentful live preview SDK example